sddevelopment-be/penguin-pragmatic-patterns/src/X_Appendix/Glossary/README.md

 patterns, each describing a problem, and the core of a solution that can be used in many ways within a specific field of expertise.

+### Practices

+Practices are a set of actionable recipes, that can help you achieve certain goals.
+As with all advice, these are not guaranteed to give results.
+There exists no such thing as a sure-fire approach that works in any situation.
+To make these patterns as helpful as possible, they include a short description of the circumstances in which they usually work well.

 ### Pragmatic

 The word _'Pragmatic'_ originally means "skilled in business".
 You can interpret this as thinking about the added